 Does filing a lawsuit mean that you’re going to end up battling it out in court in front of a jury?
 Not necessarily.
 In fact, relatively few lawsuits make it to trial.
 But, just the act of filing a lawsuit can compel those responsible for your injuries (and their insurance carriers) to engage in meaningful settlement discussions.

-Call Attorney Brian White in Houston, TX Today For Help
+Call the Law Firm of Attorney Brian White & Associates, PC Today For Help

 Find Us Online